Ultrafast charging in a two-photon Dicke quantum battery: Model

 with $\alpha=x,y,z$ indicates the components of a pseudo-spin operator expressed in terms of the Pauli matrices of the $i$-th TLS.
 Finally, $a$ ($a^\dagger$) annihilates (creates) a photon in the cavity, as represented in Fig.~\ref{Figure1} (b) and $a^2$ ($(a^\dagger)^2$) annihilates (creates) a pair of photons in the cavity, as in Fig.~\ref{Figure1} (c).
 We also assume that the coupling between the TLSs and the cavity, used as a charger for the QB ($J_{z}$), is switched on at $t=0$, as indicated by the $\theta(t)$ functions in Eq.~(\ref{D2ph}).

 Moreover, we notice that the interaction term in Eq. (\ref{H_1ph}) is related to a conventional linear coupling with the cavity electric field~\cite{Schleich_book}, while the one in Eq. (\ref{H_2ph}) is quadratic.
-In experiments realized in the framework of circuit quantum electrodynamics the first term usually dominates~\cite{Chen07, Nataf10,Nataf10b}, however theoretical proposals has been presented with the aim of enhancing the second contribution in order to make it dominant accessing new and exotic physics~\cite{Felicetti15,Felicetti18,Kockum19}.
+In experiments realized in the framework of circuit quantum electrodynamics, the dominant light-matter interaction contribution is usually the dipolar one which is linear in the photon annihilation/creation operators~\cite{Chen07, Nataf10,Nataf10b}.
+However theoretical proposals, with the aim of enhancing the two-photon contribution (quadratic in the electric field), have been recently presented.
+It has been shown that by properly engineering the device configuration it is possible to suppress, or even eliminate, one-photon contribution, thus promoting the two-photon as the dominant one~\cite{Felicetti15,Felicetti18,Kockum19}.
+In particular, Refs.~\cite{Felicetti15, Felicetti18} have discussed the case of trapped ions subject to a bichromatic driving and the case of a flux qubit coupled with a symmetric dc SQUID respectively.
+In both these scenarios, the authors claim the possibility to span from the weak coupling to the USC regime in realistic experimental configurations.
+It is important to underline that the technologies introduced in these works are commonly used for the implementation of qubits and have reached great experimental control opening to the possibility of actually realizing devices showing a relevant two-photon coupling in the near future.

 Notice that in Eq.~(\ref{D2ph}) we have used the notation already considered in Refs.~\cite{Ferraro18,Andolina19}.
 However, other definitions for the coupling constants (e.g. rescaled with respect to the number of TLSs $N$) can be found in literature~\cite{Garbe17, Garbe19, Felicetti15, Fink09}.
 While the former are often used in context dealing with finite size systems with small number of TLSs, the latter are more conventional for studying the large $N$ limit, being consistent with the expected thermodynamic limit $N\to\infty$~\cite{Farre20}.